-One thing is for sure — tasers are far from being toys for little boys.
+One thing’s for sure: they’re far from being toys for little boys.

-They’re small but pack a nasty electric shock.
-Tasers are a great choice, fitting into your pocket with ease.
-They’re also pretty straightforward to use; point, shoot, and bam, literal electric boogaloo for the poor soul getting hit.
+Tasers are small but pack a nasty electric shock.
+They’re great self defense weapons since they easily fit into your pocket.
+It’s also pretty straightforward to use one; just point, shoot, and bam—literal electric boogaloo for the poor soul getting hit.

-You’ll be happy to know that tasers are classified as non-lethal weapons, making them perfect for basic self-defense, especially against someone who’s bigger than you.
-They’re also perfect for those who aren’t comfy carrying a firearm or who don’t have the license to carry one.
+You’ll be happy to know that tasers are classified as non-lethal weapons, making them perfect for basic self defense, especially against someone bigger than you.
+They’re also perfect for those who aren’t comfy carrying a firearm or don’t have the license to carry one.
 Just don’t use this on someone wearing a pacemaker.
-Then again, if someone’s attacking and he or she’s wearing a pacemaker, you might want to rethink why you’re even in that situation.
+Then again, if someone’s attacking and they’re wearing a pacemaker, you might want to rethink why you’re even in that situation.

-Cheap, easy to get, and can be used by anyone, pepper spray is one of the most common non-lethal self-defense weapons you can have on you.
+Cheap, easy to get, and insanely handy, pepper spray is one of the most common non-lethal self defense weapons you can have on you.
 You don’t wanna ever get caught in direct contact with pepper spray because it’s Pain Town down to the ground if you do.

 So how does it work?
-Well, the extract of chili peppers is put in an aerosol canister.
-It’s almost always instantly irritating and powerful, affecting your skin, eyes, mouth, throat, even your lungs.
+Well, it’s chili pepper extract in an aerosol canister.
+Pepper spray is almost always irritating and powerful, affecting your skin, eyes, mouth, throat, and even your lungs.
 It’s super effective if you need to make a quick getaway from the bad guys.